Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 serviceAccount 'contoso\\CRMWebAppServer' or ‘Network Service’.
 Required parameter that specifies the identity for the Web Application Server role.
 The identity is either a domain user account, such as *contoso\\CRMWebAppServer*, or Network Service.
 The identity will be granted permission to the certificate.

 updateCrm.
-Adds the certificate information to the Microsoft Dynamics 365 configuration database.
+Adds the certificate information to the Microsoft Customer Engagement (on-premises) configuration database.

 Even if you have multiple Web Application Server or Asynchronous Service roles deployed, you only need to run the command with the updateCrm parameter once.